ChainSafe/lodestar/docs/usage/witti.md

 Make sure that the downloaded genesis file is at the expected path and matches the path in the command below.

-We recommend initializing lodecli into a specific directory, which is helpful for running multiple nodes.
+We recommend initializing lodestar into a specific directory, which is helpful for running multiple nodes.
 Declare a root dir so all data will be installed/fetched by either:

 - set `root-dir` cli flag or
-- set `LODECLI_ROOT_DIR` env variable
+- set `LODESTAR_ROOT_DIR` env variable

 <!-- prettier-ignore-start -->
 !!! info
-    All paths are relative to the working directory when running `lodecli`
+    All paths are relative to the working directory when running `lodestar`
 <!-- prettier-ignore-end -->

 To initialize the Lodestar configuration, run the command: